oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/Platform.md

 2. What external dependencies does this code have?

-    This code depends on the `com.typesafe.scalalogging.StrictLogging` library and the `org.alephium.protocol.Hash` and `org.alephium.util.Files` classes from the Oxyg3nium project.
+    This code depends on the `com.typesafe.scalalogging.StrictLogging` library and the `org.oxyg3nium.protocol.Hash` and `org.oxyg3nium.util.Files` classes from the Oxyg3nium project.

 3. What is the license for this code?